Mermade/widdershins/README.md

 ## Widdershins and Shins

-If you need a wrapper around both Widdershins and Shins, why not consider the following projects:
+If you need a wrapper around both Widdershins and Shins, why not consider the following third-party projects:

 * [api2html](https://github.com/tobilg/api2html)
 * [shinner](https://github.com/jantoniucci/shinner)